SneakyPeet/EasyEventSourcing/ReadMe.md

 ###Shipping

 * Once an order is and paid and address confirmed a shipping instruction should be created.
-For added complexity there is no sequence for paying and ordering, thus a saga is required for generating the shipping instruction.
+For added complexity there is no sequence for paying and ordering, thus a process manager is required for generating the shipping instruction.

 ###Customer